aws-actions/configure-aws-credentials/README.md

 The default session duration is **1 hour**.

 If you would like to adjust this you can pass a duration to `role-duration-seconds`, but the duration cannot exceed the maximum that was defined when the IAM Role was created.

-The default session name is GitHubActions, and you can modify it by specifying the desired name in `role-session-name`.
+### External ID
-The default audience is `sts.amazonaws.com` which you can replace by specifying the desired audience name in `audience`.
+If your role requires an external ID to assume, you can provide the external ID with the `role-external-id` input

-### Session tagging
+### Session tagging and name
-The session will have the name "GitHubActions" and be tagged with the following
+The default session name is "GitHubActions", and you can modify it by specifying the desired name in `role-session-name`.
-tags: (`GITHUB_` environment variable definitions can be [found here](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/using-environment-variables#default-environment-variables))
+The session will be tagged with the following tags: (`GITHUB_` environment variable definitions can be [found here](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/using-environment-variables#default-environment-variables))

 | Key        | Value             |